volca-io/docs/docs/configuration.md

 - Environment variables for each environment
 - Authentication information for what identity providers you want to use.

-Note that the `yarn configure` script will guide you through the initial creation of the `app.config.ts` file.
-Read more in the [Deploy to AWS](/docs/deploy-to-aws) guide.

 ## Environment variables

 To add a new environment variable, first add it to the `EnvironmentVariable` type in `config/types.ts`